Broadband speed test

 2. Enter your postcode and select whether you’re testing a home or work connection.
 Then find your current provider from the drop-down list and hit the ‘test my internet speed’ button.

-Making sense of your results
+Making sense of your speed test results

 We’ll also show you some of the fastest broadband deals available in your area, so you can see how the prices and speeds stack up against your current deal.